JosephM101/Force-Windows-11-Install/README.md

 --------

 ## Background
-Following the announcement of Windows 11, many users were rather discouraged to discover the new TPM, CPU and Secure Boot restrictions imposed by Microsoft for Windows 11 in an attempt to block devices lacking these features from installing and running it.
+Following the announcement of Windows 11, many users were rather discouraged to discover the new TPM, CPU and Secure Boot restrictions imposed by Microsoft for Windows 11 in an attempt to block devices lacking these features from installing and running it, and encouraging them to buy newer, and possibly more locked-down/restrictive devices.
 This has left a lot of otherwise enthusiastic users in the dark, with virtually no way to upgrade without buying a new machine sporting a CPU newer than 2018, as well as the aforementioned features.
-However, it's been proven time and time again that on many devices considered unsupported, the Windows 11 experience was comparatively normal, and in some cases it performed better than Windows 10.
+However, it's been proven time and time again that on many devices that Microsoft considers unsupported, the Windows 11 experience was comparatively normal, with few to no issues.
 Microsoft claims that their reasons for enforcing these restrictions have to do with both compatibility and security.
-They claimed that many of the older devices they tested Windows 11 on tended to have issues resulting in Blue Screen of Death errors.
-However, many people running Windows 11 on these so-called incompatible devices didn’t report any major issues at the time of writing.
-While it’s not exactly recommended to run Windows 11 on an incompatible device (especially if it’s a daily driver), it certainly is possible to bypass Microsoft’s restrictions and allow installing or upgrading to Windows 11.
+Additionally, they claim that many of the older devices that Windows 11 was tested on tended to have issues resulting in BSoD (Blue Screen of Death) errors, and other instabilities and issues.
+However, many people running Windows 11 on these so-called incompatible devices didn’t report any major issues at the time of writing despite some missing features such as virtualization.
+While it’s not exactly recommended to run Windows 11 on an incompatible device (especially if it’s a daily driver), it certainly is possible to bypass Microsoft’s restrictions to allow installing or upgrading to Windows 11.

 ## Included binaries